 - abuse the drugs (take them without a prescription or for long periods of time)

-- absent breathing
+- slowed breathing or absent breathing

 - extreme fatigue

 Call 911 right away if you experience any of these symptoms.

 An opioid overdose requires emergency medical treatment.
 A nurse at the hospital or emergency room will first measure your:

 - blood pressure

 - heart rate

 The emergency room provider may order a toxicology screening to determine the overall effects of the overdose on your body.
 In the meantime, they may give you a drug known as naloxone.
 This medication prevents the opioid from further affecting your central nervous system.
 Your doctor may also place you on oxygen support if the overdose has affected your breathing.

 Complications can arise if you mix alcohol with opioids.
 These include: